 But the day before her flight, she started having doubts when she saw that Prague had closed its Christmas markets and imposed a citywide curfew.

 “I wasn't really concerned about my trip until the Czech Republic started what looked like a mini-lockdown process,” said Moore, who decided to reschedule her travel to March.

-Less than a month after significantly easing restrictions for inbound international travel, the United States government has banned most foreign nationals who have recently been in any of eight southern African countries.
+Less than a month after significantly easing restrictions for inbound international travel, the US government has banned most foreign nationals who have recently been in any of eight southern African countries.
 A similar boomerang was seen in Japan and Israel, both of which tightened restrictions shortly after relaxing them.

-While it is not clear where the variant emerged, South African scientists identified it last week, and many places have restricted travel from the wider region, including the European Union and Canada.
+While it is not clear where the variant emerged, South African scientists identified it last week, and many places, including the European Union and Canada, have restricted travel from the wider region.

 For all the alarm, little is known about omicron, including whether it is more contagious, causes more serious illness or can evade vaccines.

 Still, governments that were slow to react to the first wave of COVID-19 are eager to avoid past mistakes.